 My biggest tip for enjoying your time here in Medellin though is to not get stuck into the gringo bubble of Poblado where you only go to gringo places with other gringos.
 You’re sure to miss the magic of what makes Medellin such a cool and interesting place to stay.

 Traveling to Medellin soon?
-Be sure to book your room on Booking.com to save money and don’t forget to purchase travel insurance to protect yourself against injury, theft, and sickness.
-I recommend World Nomads.
+Be sure to book your room on Booking.com to save money and don’t forget to purchase travel insurance for Colombia to protect yourself against injury, theft, and sickness.
+I recommend World Nomads for its combination of coverage and affordability.
+And be sure to read my thoughts to the question “Is Colombia Safe?”

 Read Next: The Best Hostels in Medellin